Argentine Black and White Tegus

 Wild Animal Rules

-Argentine black and white tegus were added to Georgia’s wild animal list Dec.
-4, 2022.
+Argentine black and white tegus were added to Georgia’s wild animal list in 2022.
 “Wild animals” are non-native species that pose a threat to native wildlife, other natural resources or people.

 Argentine black and white tegus cannot be imported or bred in the state.
-People who had one as a pet when the rules took effect have a year (until Dec.
-4, 2023) to tag and register the tegu or transfer it to someone who has a wild animal license or permit.
+People who owned one as a pet when the rules took effect had until Dec.
+4, 2023, to tag and register the tegu or transfer it to someone who had a wild animal license or permit.
+Learn more

 Tegus at a Glance